nccadman19/beau-belle/README.md

 Quiz

-There are so many different types of gel treatments in the world of beauty that it can be confusing to customers who are not experienced in the beauty world.
+There are so many different types of gel treatments in the world of beauty that can be confusing to customers who are not experienced.
 This quiz aims to find the best treatment for them in a fun way.

 1. A page where users can complete a quiz to see what treament would be best suited to them
 2. The quiz will return treatment options to the user